Driving Simulator Programs

-All Florida Safety Institute understands the need for better driver education.
-What better way to start than with a safe, hands-on learning environment, that allows our students to develop crash prevention skills before they ever start an engine with driving simulation.
-We give them the driving skills and confidence they need to face the road!
+We understand the need for better driver education.
+What better way to start than with a safe, hands-on learning environment, that allows our students to develop crash prevention skills before they ever start an engine with driving simulation?

 The instruction is personalized for each student and integrates the family, allowing us to facilitate a complete training plan and correct unsafe practices if necessary.
 Additionally, our programs are designed for students in all stages of the learning to drive process; pre-permit, permit, and newly licensed.